Ubuntu Life's SNC is eliminating stigma, fostering inclusion, and providing essential services for children with special needs.

 special needs Education In Kenya

 When we first came to Maai Mahiu, we found a community of children with special needs and their mothers being mistreated and secluded.
-UBUNTU Special Needs Centre was created to combat stigma and injustice by providing therapy, education, and vocational training to youth with special needs in Maai Mahiu.
+Ubuntu Life Special Needs Centre was created to combat stigma and injustice by providing therapy, education, and vocational training to youth with special needs in Maai Mahiu.

 The stigma and lack of understanding surrounding special needs in Kenya means extremely limited access to essential services such as education, affordable healthcare, physical rehabilitation, and vocational training.
 This leads to limited opportunities for social inclusion, many social and economic issues for their families, and ultimately limits their ability to live the life of dignity that they deserve.